Who we are ......

 The Promise

-Members take a three year promise "to seek the presence of Jesus Christ in the people, things and circumstances of life through stability, obedience and conversion of life."
-The cross of the Order is given at this time.
+Members take a Promise "to seek the presence of Jesus Christ in the people, things and circumstances of life through stability, obedience and conversion of life."
+The person is clothed in the cassock on the first taking of the Promise.
+The cross of the Order is given when the Promise is taken a second time with life long intention.

 Common Life

-A five day gathering each year for spiritual retreat, reflection on our role as leaders, social time and business.
-Usually held in a week near the Feast of the Ascension..
-The weight given to the elements may vary from year to year.
+A five day gathering each year for spiritual retreat, reflection the various roles we play in parish revitalization, social time and business.
+Usually held in a week near the Feast of the Ascension.

 Each member takes responsibility for their own spiritual life in a manner that fits their situation, reflects the Promise and our common commitments, and includes listening for the wisdom of God and others in the creation and in the longing of their hearts.